jovotech/jovo-framework/jovo-platforms/jovo-platform-googleassistantconv/docs/interfaces/transactions.md

 }
 ```

-Before delegating the conversation to `TransactionDeliveryAddress`, you can also choose to provide a reason, which will be prompted to the user.
+Before delegating the conversation to `TransactionDeliveryAddressScene`, you can also choose to provide a reason, which will be prompted to the user.
 If you do not provide a parameter to `askForDeliveryAddress()`, the default reason "to know where to send the order" will be used.

 ```javascript
 // @language=javascript